Belt (firearms)

 An ammunition belt is a firearm device used to package and feed cartridges, typically for rapid-firing automatic weapons such as machine guns.
-Belt-fed systems minimize the proportional weight of the ammunition apparatus to the entire weapon system, high rates of continuous fire without needing frequent magazine changes.
+Belt-fed systems minimize the proportional weight of the ammunition apparatus to the entire weapon system, allowing high rates of continuous fire without needing frequent magazine changes.
 The capacity of belts and associated belt containers is typically a function of weight and bulk, and their size is limited by caliber and the combined portability of the weapon and ammunition.
 Typical capacities for man-portable weapon systems range from 50 to 300 rounds of ammunition.

 Variants

 Feed strip

 8mm Lebel feed strip on an M1914 Hotchkiss gun.

 The "feed strip" (also referred to as an "ammo strip" or "feed tray") was initially designed in 1895, based on initial designs by Captain Baron Adolf Odkolek von Ujezda of Vienna, Austria.
 A feed strip is a simple rigid metal (usually steel or brass) tray, typically holding 15 to 30 cartridges that are crimped together into a row.
 The feed strip is loaded into the side of the gun and as the cartridges are stripped off and fired from the weapon, the tray gradually moves to the other side until it falls out when it is empty, whereupon a new one is inserted.
-In this regard, it is similar to an En-bloc clip.
+In this regard, it is similar to an en-bloc clip.
 The "feed strip" loading system was pioneered by the Hotchkiss machine gun designs, most notably the Hotchkiss M1914 machine gun.
 The Hotchkiss guns were used by major militaries such as the United States, the United Kingdom and the French throughout the duration of the First World War and slightly afterwards.
 However, the feed strip mechanisms lived on through other militaries, most notably the Italian-designed Breda M37 and the Japanese-designed Type 3 and Type 92 machine guns, which were used up until the end of the Second World War.

 Articulated feed belt

-Though the feed strips were replaced by most militaries with machine guns using either disintegrating or non-disintegrating belts and detachable magazines, the Hotchkiss feed strip design actually pioneered an early 50-round articulated fed belt mechanism, made up of articulated pieces of metal that folded together, resembling conventional feed strips, this feed device has only been used with the Hotchkiss M1914 machine gun.
-The articulated Hotchkiss belt design also dates back to 1896.
+Though feed strips were replaced by most militaries with machine guns using either disintegrating or non-disintegrating belts and detachable magazines, the Hotchkiss feed strip design pioneered an early 50-round articulated belt-fed mechanism made up of articulated pieces of metal that folded together, resembling conventional feed strips; this feed device has only been used with the Hotchkiss M1914 machine gun.
+The articulated Hotchkiss belt design dates back to 1896.